 If you want even more things to do on your trip, you’ll love the next section!

 3 Day Glacier National Park Itinerary Add-Ons

-So in case you want to do a little bit of DIY work on your itinerary, below you’ll find a list of things to do in Glacier National Park.
+So in case you want to do a little bit of DIY work on your itinerary, below you’ll find a list of things to add onto your 3 day Glacier National Park itinerary.

 Visit Bowman Lake